-Anyone can develop of substance addiction, regardless of age, sex, race, or socioeconomic status.
+Anyone can develop a substance addiction, regardless of age, sex, race, or socioeconomic status.
 Nevertheless, there are a variety of factors that may increase one’s vulnerability to addiction.
 These factors may include:

 Family History: While experts have not yet reached a consensus over the role genetics play in the development of addiction, people with a family history of substance addiction are more likely to develop a substance addiction than the general population.